 In this post, I will show you how to add organic keywords yo your website so that you can climb the rankings

-In this post, I will show you how I find keywords to improve my Google search ranking.
-I go through this process after my posts have been published for at least 6 months.
-6 months allows time to get sufficient search data.
+I show you how I find keywords to improve my Google search ranking.
+I go through this process after my posts have been published for at least six months.
+Six months allows time to get collect search data.
 It is this data I use to add ranking keywords to improve my content.
 Once I find ranking keywords, I then choose the keywords that I can integrate into my content.
 It is important to use only keywords that fit into your content naturally.
 Choose keywords that allow you to go into more detail to improve your content.
 Studies have shown that longer content tends to rank better than shorter content in Google.

 Let’s get started.